 Introduction to Epidemiology

-The aim of the course is to provide a grounding in epidemiological study designs and measures of disease risk used in aetiological epidemiology and health services research.
+This course aims to provide a grounding in epidemiological study designs and measures of disease risk used in aetiological epidemiology and health services research.
 Participants will gain practical experience in study design and the appraisal of epidemiological literature.

 - select the appropriate epidemiological study designs to investigate research questions;